OfficeDev/office-js-docs-pr/docs/outlook/debug-autolaunch.md

 > [!IMPORTANT]
 > This debugging capability is only supported for preview in Outlook on Windows with a Microsoft 365 subscription.
 See [How to preview debugging for the event-based activation feature](#how-to-preview-debugging-for-the-event-based-activation-feature) in this article for more details.

-In this article, we'll discuss the key steps to enable debugging.
-Note that this flow assumes that you created your add-in by following the steps of the [walkthrough built on Yeoman generator for Office Add-ins](autolaunch.md).
+In this article, we'll discuss the key stages to enable debugging.

 - [Mark the add-in for debugging](#mark-your-add-in-for-debugging)
 - [Configure Visual Studio Code](#configure-visual-studio-code)
 - [Attach VS Code](#attach-vs-code)
 - [Debug](#debug)

+You have several options for creating your add-in project.
+In a couple of stages, the steps vary depending on the option you're using.
+Where this is the case, if you used the Yeoman generator for Office Add-ins to create your add-in project (for example, by doing the [event-based activation walkthrough](autolaunch.md)), then follow the **yo office** steps, else follow the **Other** steps.

 ## How to preview debugging for the event-based activation feature